chenchungwan/FOODTORU/README.md

 If you're getting "API request failed" errors, check the following:

+1. **API Key Configuration**: Go to Settings and verify your API key is configured correctly
-1. **Internet Connection**: Ensure you have a stable internet connection
+2. **Internet Connection**: Ensure you have a stable internet connection
-2. **API Key**: Verify your Claude API key is correct and active
+3. **API Key Validity**: Verify your Claude API key is correct and active
-3. **API Credits**: Check if you have sufficient API credits in your Anthropic account
+4. **API Credits**: Check if you have sufficient API credits in your Anthropic account
-4. **Debug Logs**: Check the Xcode console for detailed error messages
+5. **Debug Logs**: Check the Xcode console for detailed error messages

 ### Common Issues